OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 ,2.29345
 ```

-The reported time above is untagged and refers to whole-program execution.
-The
+The report table above contains a single, untagged row with the execution time
-formatting of the CSV report will become clearer shortly, when we see [how to
-use the Cilkscale
+for the entire program.
+Below, we will see [how to use the Cilkscale
 API](#cilkscale-api-for-fine-grained-analysis-of-parallel-regions) to benchmark
-and analyze specific code regions.
+and analyze specific code regions, which would appear as additional rows in the
+Cilkscale report table.

 ### Work/span analysis instrumentation